-Part Number R SOx1 R SOx2
+Part Number R {SOx1} R {SOx2}

-2QP0225TxxA0-xx 33Ω Unassembled
+2QP0320TxxA0-xx 33Ω Unassembled

-2QP0225TxxC0-xx 33Ω 10kΩ
+2QP0320TxxC0-xx 33Ω 10kΩ

-2QP0225TxxA0-xx:
+2QP0320TxxA0-xx:

-When no fault is detected, QSOx keeps off, the outputs SOx have high impedance.
+When there is no fault, Qsox keeps off, the SOx outputs have high impedance.
+An internal current source pulls the SOx outputs to a voltage of about 5V.
 When a fault is detected, the corresponding SOx is pulled down to ground.

-It is recommended to mount external pull-up resistors as demonstrated in the diagram of recommended user interface of 2QP0225TxxA0-xx.
-The diodes DSOEx are only required when using 3.3V input logic level.
-For 5V···15V logic, they can be omitted.
+It is recommended to mount external pull-up resistors as demonstrated in the diagram of SOx user interface of 2QP0320TxxA0-xx. the diodes D{SOEx} are only required when using 3.3V input logic level.
+For 5V...15V logic, they can be omitted.